-You can now re-register for TPS Yemen through March 4, 2023.
-You can also apply for TPS Yemen for the first time through September 3, 2024.
-The last day you can have temporary protected status for Yemen is now September 3, 2024.
+You can apply for TPS Yemen for the first time through September 3, 2024.
+That is also the last day you can have temporary protected status.

 What is TPS

 Temporary Protected Status (TPS) is a form of immigration status for people in the United States.
 TPS is for people who cannot go back to their home country because of danger, such as an armed conflict or environmental disaster.

 If you have TPS, you can:

 - Stay in the USA legally for a period of time

 - Apply for a work permit in the USA

 - Apply to travel outside of the USA

 You will not get any of the benefits of TPS until your application is approved.
 TPS is temporary.
 It does not give you lawful permanent status, citizenship, or any permanent immigration status.